Where We Went : Ashuwillticook Rail Trail/Lanesborough entrance

 They sat and they sat, feeling quite blue…ENOUGH!

-Now I'm no Dr. Seuss, but you know those days I'm rhyming about: wet, dark, and dreary, the rain seems to leave us with no other choice but to shelter indoors.
+Now I’m no Dr. Seuss, but you know those days I’m rhyming about: wet, dark, and dreary, the rain seems to leave us with no other choice but to shelter indoors.
 With no Cat in the Hat to step in and save the day, the children begin to take matters into their own dysfunctional paws.
 Whining becomes the backing track to your day.
 Some strange trick of the universe makes even those trusty screens not enough to tame the beasts (no shame in the tablet game).
-Every third sentence contains the "B" word.
+Every third sentence contains the “B” word.
 No, not the one describing your overall demeanor after finding yourself marooned with tiny tyrants.
 BORED.
 That one.
-The one they'll say enough that it BORED a hole through your skull.
-Verbal trepanning aside, you know what they say - if you can't beat 'em, join 'em, and in this case, I completely agree.
+The one they’ll say enough that it BORES a hole right through your skull.
+Verbal trepanning aside, you know what they say – if you can’t beat ’em, join ’em, and in this case, I completely agree.

 We needed an outlet for all the pent up energy we had, both negative and positive, and nature is the ideal conduit.

 Ashuwillticook was our ticket out of the doldrums (our Tock-et for all the Phantom Tollbooth fans out there.)

 The highlight of our romp in the rain was our turtle encounter.
 On one side we saw a ravaged nest and the shells that were left behind from another animals feast.
 On the other was a mama turtle in the middle of her own egg endeavor.
 Initially seeing her laying trailside at the beginning of our walk, we spent a few moments of curious study and went on our way.
 When we had turned around for our return trip, we found her laying the last of her eggs and making her way back to the water.
 Her “shell-ter,” as Mason called it – yup. no doubt that’s my kid.